zazuko/rdfjs-elements/packages/formats/README.md

 ```

-To get an output in n-triples, n-quads or n3 format the mime-type must be specified:
+To get an output in n-triples, n-quads or n3 format the sink map interface can be used where media type must be specified:

 ```js
 import rdf from '@rdfjs/data-model'